News From California Institute of the Arts

 “You do not have to ask permission to participate in the creativity of your own survival.”

-That was one of commencement speaker Taylor Mac’s key points to the 372 graduates at last month’s 2026 CalArts Graduation.
-In a 15-minute address, Mac—who uses “judy” as a gender pronoun—found a perfect audience to discuss the artist’s journey post-CalArts.
-With curiosity.
+That was one of commencement speaker Taylor Mac’s inspiring messages to the 372 graduates at last month’s 2026 CalArts Graduation.
+In a 15-minute address, Mac—who uses “judy” as a gender pronoun—found the perfect audience to discuss the artist’s journey post-CalArts: With curiosity.
 By failing.
 By being present on this planet.

 Watch the video in its entirely for a little inspiration.